Spin-to-charge conversion by spin pumping in sputtered polycrystalline Bi$_x$Se$_{1-x}$: Results

-In figure \ref{fig:SPfreq}, we show the frequency dependence of the SP-FMR voltage for a fixed RF power of 12 dBm to obtain the values of $M_{eff}$, $\alpha$ and $\textit{g}_{\uparrow\downarrow}$, (given in table \ref{tab:meff}) using the fits to Eq.
+In figure \ref{fig:SPfreq}, we show the frequency dependence of the SP-FMR voltage for a fixed RF power of 12 dBm to obtain the values of \textit{M}\textsubscript{eff}, $\alpha$ and $\textit{g}_{\uparrow\downarrow}$, (given in table \ref{tab:meff}) using the fits to Eq.
 2-4.
-We have measured independently \textit{g} of Py for the same range of thickness, yielding a value of 2.10.
-Therefore, we fixed this value during the fitting.
-If we let this parameter free, we obtain the same values for all parameters, but we keep it fixed to improve the estimation of the other parameters.
-We can observe that both the magnetic properties of the sample ($M_{eff}$, $\alpha$) and the interfacial spin transport ones ($\textit{g}_{\uparrow\downarrow}$) are significantly different between the two BiSe stacks.
-We can also observe that $M_{eff}$ is lower in both BiSe stacks than in the Pt stack, which presents a value closer to the one of bulk Py.\cite{pybulk} The obtained values of $H_{uni}$ are small in all cases, suggesting that the Py layers do not have a significant anisotropy in the film plane.
+We have measured independently \textit{g} of Py for the same range of thickness, yielding a value of 2.10, similarly to the other stacks in this study.
+We can observe that both the magnetic properties of the sample (\textit{M}\textsubscript{eff}, $\alpha$) and the interfacial spin transport ones ($\textit{g}_{\uparrow\downarrow}$) are significantly different between the two BiSe stacks.
+We can also observe that \textit{M}\textsubscript{eff} is lower in both BiSe stacks than in the Pt stack, which presents a value closer to the one of bulk Py.\cite{pybulk} The obtained values of $H_{uni}$ are small in all cases, suggesting that the Py layers do not have a significant anisotropy in the film plane.
 Even though this is true, we observe a larger value for the case of the Py/BiSe sample (-60$\pm$10 G) compared to the BiSe/Py (-13$\pm$2 G).

 It has been widely acknowledged that the interface plays a crucial role in the injection of spin currents between different materials.\cite{PhysRevLett.61.2472,bonell2020control,he2021enhancement,soumyanarayanan2016emergent,PhysRevLett.112.106602,zhang2015role,cosset2021evidence} In order to further explore the origin of these differences, we study the structural properties of our samples by comparing how the interface changes with the stacking order in a cross-section of the sample observed by TEM.
 We show the two opposite stacking orders Py/BiSe and BiSe/Py in figures \ref{fig:TEM}a) and b), respectively.
 In both cases, a uniform and continuous material deposition is observed.
 Additionally, the chemical distribution has been characterized by EDX.
 Figures \ref{fig:TEM} c) and d) show the different elemental maps obtained by EDX.
 Figures \ref{fig:TEM}e) and f) display the normalized elemental profiles for each stack.
 A strong diffusion of Ni through the BiSe layer is observed in both cases, in agreement with previous studies.\cite{walsh2017interface} A clear shift of the Ni (red line) curve is observed in the elemental profiles, being larger when BiSe is at the bottom of Py (fig. \ref{fig:TEM} f)), with Ni penetrating through all the BiSe layer and accumulating at the bottom.
 As a consequence, Fe is shifted in both stacking orders (green line) creating a Fe-rich interface with the BiSe.
 The interface between BiSe and Py is completely modified in both stacking orders, and this also alters the spin injection efficiency for spin transport measurements.
 By comparing our spin pumping and EDX-STEM results, we can observe that the bilayer with the highest interdiffusion, BiSe/Py, also has the highest charge current produced since we have a more complex structure with a large intermixing of chemical elements at the interface.
 Quantification of the spin-charge interconversion efficiency by assuming a single bilayer would be meaningless.